OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 adb pull /data/app/~~DEMFPZh7R4qfUwwwh1czYA==/com.example.myapplication-pOslqiQkJclb_1Vk9-WAXg==/oat/arm64/base.odex
 ```

-Note that you must execute adb with root privileges.
-If the above doesn't work because the file cannot be found, try exploring yourself using `adb shell` and `cd` to that path until you find the `base.odex`.
+Note that the exact directory will be different based on your Android version.
+If the `/oat/arm64/base.odex` file can't be found, manually search in the directory returned by `pm path`.

 ##### Native Libraries